goupaz/goupaz.com/main/content/events/_index.md

 # What?

-Onboard Open Source community spirit to enterprises.
+Onboard Open Source community spirit!

 # Why?
 Standart resume based, human prone hiring system does not work.
 There is a need for predictable & accountable fair approach.